aimbob/JS-Wish-product-hider-v1.0/README.md

 # Wish.com Product Hider

-With this Firefox WebExtensions add-on users can filter products by price range.
+With this Firefox WebExtensions add-on users can filter products on the main results page by price range.
+By listenening to DOM changes this add-on also removes products that are dynamically added (ex. when scrolling to bottom of page)

 ![preview addon](http://bobvanham.nl/public/git/wish-hider.png)